Photodetachment energy of negative hydrogen ions: Theory

 The next term is the orbit-orbit correction, which is known from classical electrodynamics, as a retardation correction to the magnetic interaction between charged particles \cite[Chapter 12]{Jackson1999}, first derived by Darwin \cite[page 545]{Darwin1920}

-Concerning the spin-dependent part in Eq. (\ref{eq:Hrel}),for our singlet ground state we have $\big<\boldsymbol{s}_{1}\cdot\boldsymbol{s}_{2}\big>=-3/4$ \cite[Eq.
+Concerning the spin-dependent part in Eq. (\ref{eq:Hrel}), for our singlet ground state we have $\langle\mathbf{s}_{1}\cdot\mathbf{s}_{2}\rangle=-3/4$ \cite[Eq.
 (40.9)]{BetheSalpeter1957}, which allows simplifying this term to \cite[Eq.
 (41.3)]{BetheSalpeter1957}

 as also noted in Ref. \cite{DRAKE1988}.
-The complete derivation of these effective Hamiltonians (relativistic correction) can be found in Berestetskii \textit{et al.} \cite[\textsection 83]{Berestetskii2012}, for the interaction between two free spin-half particles.
-The more general case, where the two spin-half particles interact with external fields, is covered in Bethe and Salpeter \cite[sections 39 and 40]{BetheSalpeter1957} as well as Jentschura and Adkins \cite[section 12.3]{JentschuraAdkins2022book}, with the latter also addressing anomalous magnetic moments.
+The complete derivation of these effective Hamiltonians (relativistic correction) can be found in Berestetskii \textit{et al.} \cite[\textsection 83]{Berestetskii2012}, for the interaction between two free spin-$1/2$ particles.
+The more general case, where the two spin-$1/2$ particles interact with external fields, is covered in Bethe and Salpeter \cite[sections 39 and 40]{BetheSalpeter1957} as well as Jentschura and Adkins \cite[section 12.3]{JentschuraAdkins2022book}, with the latter also addressing anomalous magnetic moments.

 Having addressed relativistic corrections for helium-like systems, we now turn to the first-order QED contributions, whose dominant component, the self-energy, presents the greatest computational challenge.
 The effective Hamiltonian describing the dominant QED contribution, namely the electron self-energy, for two-electron atoms reads